Wienerwald (restaurant)

 Wienerwald GmbH is a German chain of franchised fast food restaurants, specializing in chicken – especially hendl (a type of roast chicken), schnitzel, and other similar products.
-The name means Vienna Woods.
+Its name means Vienna Woods.

-As of 2022 there are five Wienerwald restaurants in Germany and three in Egypt.
-Previously, the company had also operated in Austria, Belgium, Hungary, Romania, Turkey, the United Arab Emirates and the United States.
+As of 2022 there were five Wienerwald restaurants in Germany and three in Egypt.
+Previously, the company had also operated in Austria, Belgium, Finland, Hungary, The Netherlands, Romania, Turkey, the United Arab Emirates, and the United States.

 History

 Founded in 1955 by Linz restaurateur Friedrich Jahn (1923 – 1998) in Munich, Wienerwald rapidly grew to become Europe's largest restaurant chain with more than 1600 restaurants in 1978.

 In 1978, Wienerwald purchased the 273-restaurant Lum's chain from the former owner of Kentucky Fried Chicken, John Y. Brown Jr. The chain's inability to market its outlets as providers of chicken (rather than overcoming the US misconception that "Wienerwald" was a wiener chain), plus the huge growth in 1978 brought enormous debts.
 Many of the restaurants in the US and Europe had to close, and Wienerwald declared bankruptcy in 1982, divesting itself of its 880 restaurants in the United States.

 The chain recovered, but failed to return to its former glory; sales and restaurant numbers declined and many foreign markets were abandoned.
 In 2003, and again in 2007, Wienerwald filed for bankruptcy again, which resulted in further closures of restaurants and further release of employees.